ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 @entrypoint
 function transfer(...) -> ... { ... }
 ```
-This has a precedent, in the use of `@test` to designate Leo test functions that are not compiled to circuits.
+This has a precedent, in the use of `@test` to designate Leo test functions that are not compiled to structs.

 Another approach is to use a keyword, e.g.
 ```